DAVID J. WILLIS ATTORNEY

-The first effect – the effect on credit – is not likely to be changed by executing a deed in lieu of foreclosure if the lender chooses to go ahead and conduct a foreclosure sale anyway.
+The first effect—the effect on credit—will not be avoided by executing a unilateral DIL if the lender chooses to go ahead and conduct a foreclosure sale anyway.
+That much is clear.

-The second effect – avoiding or defending against a deficiency suit – presents more interesting possibilities.
-Let´s say that the deed contained language reciting that it was being executed and delivered in satisfaction of the debt.
+The second effect—avoiding or defending against a deficiency suit—presents more interesting possibilities.
+Say that the DIL contains language reciting that it was being executed and delivered in satisfaction of the debt.
 If the lender sues for the deficiency but has never filed anything of record rejecting the deed, might not the borrower be able to assert the deed as a defense (an “accord and satisfaction”)?
 Essentially, the borrower could argue that no deficiency exists.
 It would be a creative argument.

 Similarly, if the IRS declares that the deficiency amount is ordinary income to the borrower and then demands that tax be paid, the borrower could produce the DIL and declare that since the lender accepted it (or, more precisely, never rejected it) there is no deficiency and therefore no taxable income.
 Would this argument prevail?
 No cases yet.
 However, it certainly has a fighting chance, which is a good deal more than most taxpayers have in this circumstance.

-Lastly, in a non-foreclosure scenario (where the lender threatens to foreclose but then does not), the former homeowner can use the DIL to defend against suits from third-parties who are trying to collect taxes or liens that have accumulated against the property.
+Lastly, in a nonforeclosure scenario (where the lender threatens to foreclose but then does not), the former homeowner can use the DIL to defend against suits from third-parties who are trying to collect taxes or enforce liens that have accumulated against a neglected property.